snj07/YoutubeDownloader/README.md

 ## Installation

-Install the two common CLI tools used by the app: `yt-dlp` and `ffmpeg`.
+Install the two common CLI tools used by the app: `yt-dlp` (optional) and `ffmpeg`.
 After installing, verify the binaries are available on your `PATH`.

 ### macOS (Homebrew recommended)